Nithur-M/work-from-anywhere/developer-jobs.md

                 <details><summary>Description</summary>
                 <div>The strength of devrel is only as good as the strength of developer evangelists that they organically create.
 Your job is to create missionaries.
 Spruce is searching for a proactive individual with exceptional organizational and communication skills for a new Developer Relations position, focused on Sign-In with Ethereum, Decentralized Identity, and Web3. </div><div><br></div><div>At Spruce, we are letting users control their identity and data across the web.
 We hire individuals who love technology and are committed to intellectual honesty, user privacy, and innovation.</div><div><br></div><div><span style="font-size:18px;">Responsibilities</span></div><div>- Build and grow a dedicated international developer community around Sign-In with Ethereum and Spruceâs libraries and products. </div><div>- Continually produce and maintain content around our libraries and products including spotlights on new features, dapp-building tutorials, and more.
 This content is well documented and leads to developer conversion from followers, to tinkerers, and finally, contributors. </div><div>- Ensure developers using Spruceâs product documentation never hit a snag, and if they do, those problems are resolved in a timely manner. </div><div>- Partner with organizations, conferences, and projects to build advocacy, brand awareness, and content around Spruceâs Web3 efforts. </div><div>- Attend and represent Spruce at hackathons, conferences, university meetups, and more to get interested developers up and running on Spruceâs products. </div><div><br></div><div>
 <span style="font-size:18px;">Qualifications</span><span style="font-size:12pt;"> </span>
 </div><div>- Previous experience working with and fostering active developer communities. </div><div>- Excellence in technical writing, and the ability to break down complex topics into tutorials and content for developers to follow.</div><div>- Experience working with Web3 developer tools.</div><div>- Comfortable with rapid directional changes of focus in a startup environment. </div><div>- Experience collaborating with diverse project and engineering teams.</div><div>- Ability to handle multiple projects and tasks simultaneously.</div><div><br></div><div><span style="font-size:18px;">Bonus</span></div><div>- Contributions to open-source software projects and technology standards.</div><div>- Full-time experience working remotely.</div><div>We are passionate about cultivating a thriving culture of diverse individuals who bring unique perspectives to our mission.
-We are committed to equal employment opportunity regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity or Veteran status.</div><br/><br/>Please mention the word **SENSATIONS** and tag RNDQuMjAwLjgzLjEwMA== when applying to show you read the job post completely (#RNDQuMjAwLjgzLjEwMA==).
+We are committed to equal employment opportunity regardless of race, color, ancestry, religion, sex, national origin, sexual orientation, age, citizenship, marital status, disability, gender identity or Veteran status.</div><br/><br/>Please mention the word **SENSATIONS** and tag RMy4yMzEuMjI0LjIyOQ== when applying to show you read the job post completely (#RMy4yMzEuMjI0LjIyOQ==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>